Specpoverse

 Tracy Davidson

 Bio: Hannan Khan — a nefelibata, poet, and scholar of literature & linguistics from Pakistan.
 He combs through moments of love, death, delirium & relational complexities, seraphically tracing what’s breathed and what flickers unbreathed.
 His pen grooves between haibun & heartbreak, ghazals & ghost games, intimacy & apocalypse.
 When he craves reprieve, he devours dark thrillers like he’s dissecting crime scenes — psychological, raw, unpredictable.
 He thrives on distorting ordinary until it sings.
 Sips coffee, reads Manto & lets the world unravel.
-Featured in Failed Haiku, IHRAM Literary Magazine, Graveside Press, SpecPoVerse, Eye To The Telescope, Abyss & Apex, The Headlight Review & forthcoming in Notch Magazine, Winds Of Asia & Native Voices Anthology.
+His work has appeared in Failed Haiku, IHRAM Literary Magazine, Graveside Press, SpecPoVerse, Eye To The Telescope, Abyss & Apex, The Headlight Review, The /tƐmz/ Review, The Literary Hatchet, Notch Magazine, Winds Of Asia, Zoetic Press, Uncanny Magazine & is forthcoming in Native Voices Anthology.
 Poetry is his altar; Fiction, his rebellion.
 He writes to unsettle, to unearth, to unlace.
 For a glimpse into his life, find him on Instagram: https://www.instagram.com/hannan.khan.official

 Tracy Davidson